Effective Teaching Techniques

 Professor John Hattie performed a meta-analysis of nearly 1,200 research studies on education.

-From this, Professor Hattie developed the Barometer of Influences to measure the effect size of learning influences on student achievement.
+He then developed the Barometer of Influences to measure the effect size of learning influences on student achievement.
 He combines the suggested impacts of various interventions to arrive at an effect size.

 The average effect size is 0.4, which is considered the standard rate of progress from one year of schooling.
 The maximum effect size is around 1.6.
 This rate accelerates students who are behind and advances all students at a faster rate than standard progress.